Access4all/adg/pages/knowledge/colours-and-contrast/formula/README.md

 ---
 navigation_title: "Calculate Contrast"
 position: 1
-changed: "2018-08-11"
+changed: "2018-12-26"
 ---

 # How to calculate colour contrast

-**Visual content (like text, icons, form controls, charts, etc.) needs to be easily perceivable.
-As such, it must clearly stand out visually from its background.
-There is a dedicated formula to examine the contrast ratio between two colours: it can be used to reveal whether an element’s colour offers enough contrast to its background.**
+**There is a mathematical formula to calculate the contrast ratio between two colours.
+Using this formula for contrast evaluation is always better than relying only on your eyes.**

 Please note that we are keeping technical explanations simple here.
 If you want to read a detailed definition of the colour contrast formula, please go to [contrast ratio (W3.org)](https://www.w3.org/TR/WCAG20/#contrast-ratiodef).

 ## Relative luminance

-Contrast is calculated using "relative luminance", which is defined as:
+Contrast is calculated using “relative luminance”, which is defined as:

 > The relative brightness of any point in a colorspace, normalized to `0` for darkest black and `1` for lightest white.